yarnpkg/rfcs/accepted/0000-workspaces.md

 The alternative is to leave a bunch of packages in half finished states which means the author has to go through and fix them all individually.

+## Building workspaces (postinstall/prepublish)

+Because workspaces can depend on one another as `devDependencies` that are then needed for build scripts in `postinstall` and `prepublish` hooks, we need to make sure that they are ordered correctly.

+Instead of simply iterating through every workspace and running the postinstall/prepublish script, we need to topologically sort them based on which workspaces depend on what.

+If we encounter circular dependencies, we can still run the postinstall/prepublish scripts, but we should warn the user.

 ## Scripting